HoaxParagon/primality_experiments/README.md

 the function to not check if the value is divisible by
 even numbers
 This reduced the execution time from 210 to about 33 seconds

+### TODO:
+implement graphing for these tests, x = max number tested
+                                    y = test execution time
+export graph photos and either learn about O notation or, speculate until the need to question sanity becomes overwhelming